jesper-olsen/hypervector/README.md

 Run
 -----

-There are three examples that can all be run from the commandline:
+Three examples of problems that can be solved with hypervectors:

 * Kanerva's Mexican Dollar [1] inferencing example - run it with:
   ```